dbenusov/CollisionMapper/README.md

 HTML templates are written using [Freemarker](https://freemarker.apache.org).
 The codebase is tested with [JUnit](https://junit.org/) and uses [Gradle](https://gradle.org) to build a jarfile.

+[Docker](https://www.docker.com/) is used to run the applications and host the databases.
+Please download Docker and sign in before executing the steps below.

 One docker image is built that contains all three applications, but, each application will have its own running container.
 There is also a postgres container for production, and for local testing a testing database.